 A flat nipple is a type that doesn’t become erect when the nipple is pinched.
 On the other hand, if the nipple retracts or becomes concave on pinching, it is considered inverted.
 In most cases, flat or inverted nipples don’t cause any breastfeeding problems (6).
 However, in some cases, an inverted nipple does not stretch out when pulled, making it problematic for a baby to latch and feed.

 How to manage: Different feeding positions may help the baby explore the most suitable way to latch if the mother has flat or inverted nipples.
 You can also express breast milk into your baby’s mouth, touch their lips onto the breast to encourage the baby to open a wide mouth (rooting reflex).
-Additionally, devices, such as breast shells and nipple shields may help your baby latch on and nurse.
+Additionally, devices, such as nipple shields may help your baby latch on and nurse.

 4. Low milk supply